How to Wire Feed Weld

 Gas selection

 Shield gas selection plays a critical role in producing high-quality welds.
-Utilizing the wrong gas can not only create a porous weld but can also generate harmful fumes that can be possibly toxic.
+Utilizing the wrong gas can not only create a porous weld but can also generate harmful fumes that can possibly be toxic.

 A combination of 75% Argon and 25% Carbon Dioxide is the best all-purpose shielding gas for all carbon steels.
 It generates minimal spatter, avoids chances of a burn-through on sheets of thin metal, and creates the best bead appearance.